Nestea Logo

 Nestea Logo 1950

 The first logo appeared in 1950.
 It was a slightly revised version of the name of the producing corporation.
 From the top and bottom of the letter, N went straight stripes outlining the rest of the words above and below.
-This symbolized patronage, care, and ownership of the brand by the company Nestlé the customer already knew.
+This symbolized Nestlé’s patronage, care, and ownership of the brand, which the customer already knew.
 In addition, the stripes resembled the road the new brand was taking to life, taking its origins in a famous corporation.
 This road is straight and level.
-The color chosen for the logo was “teal” brown with yellow highlights on the edges of the lines.
-It created the effect of a slight blur, transitioning into a light watery background.
+The color chosen for the logo was “teal”, brown with yellow highlights on the edges of the lines.
+It created a slight blur, transitioning into a light, watery background.
 The composition alluded to the water element and dissolution.

 1960 – 1979